brunomuniz-encora/poc-starlingx-messages/Demo.md

 ## Application Demo

+[//]: # (TODO this whole text needs proofreading)

+Below you are seeing a `central` running on the right side of the screen and 4 `node`s running on the left side. `Node`s 1 and 2, on the top, are running with a threshold of 5%, which means they are more sensitive, notifying the `central` more frequently. `Node`s 3 and 4 at the bottom are running with a threshold of 20%.

+The `central` (to the right) presents the following information:

+- a timeseries of the processed events (based on the timestamp when the event was created in the `node`);
-The `central` is constantly receiving updates from `node`s, which can be seen below by the timeseries graphs and the list of recently connected clients.
+- a constantly updated list of recently connected `nodes`;

-[//]: # (TODO Add screenshot here.)
+- a timeseries of received events (based on `central`'s timestamp when the event was received).

-The `node` is constantly generating new data that, if above a given threshold, is sent to the `central`.
-Points above the red line in the timeseries below represent the data that is sent to the `central`.
+All 4 `node`s, to the left, are constantly generating new data which, if above the configured threshold for the `node`, is sent to the `central`.
+Points above the red line in the timeseries represent the data from each node that is sent to the `central`.

-[//]: # (TODO Add screenshot here.)
+[//]: # (TODO Add screenshot of the whole thing here.)

-When a `node` is, for any reason, not able to send data to the `central`, it continues to generate data.
-When the `node` is able to contact the central again , past data is sent.
-The `central` receives past data and process it accordingly , showing in the timeseries the actual timestamps of the events as well as another timeseries with the timestamp of when data is received, showing a burst of events received when the `node` became available again.
+When a `node` is, for any reason, not able to send data to the `central`, it continues to generate and accumulate data.
+This offline status can be simulated with the click of a button in this demonstration.

+[//]: # (TODO: turning nodes offilne and showing how it reflects on the timeseries)

+Notice how the number of reported events has gone down from around X to Y.

+[//]: # (TODO: update X and Y accoding to recording)

+When the `node` is able to contact the central again - simulated by the click of a button in this demonstration, accumulated data is sent to the `central`.

+[//]: # (TODO turn nodes online again and show how it reflects on both central's graphs)

+Processing of the new data by the `central` is shown as a spike of events received (second graph on the `central`'s admin page).
+The events data, on the other hand, are reprocessed and the first graph is updated accordingly.

 ## The whole process